Official Global Travel Advisories

 Different entry rules may apply when travelling with a temporary passport or an emergency travel document.
 Before you leave, check with the closest diplomatic mission for your destination.

-You need to obtain a visa if you are transiting Kenya to another destination.
+You must have a visa if you are transiting Kenya to another destination.
 Your stay may not exceed 72 hours.
-If you are connecting to a flight directly without leaving the airport, you do not need a transit visa.
+If you are connecting to a flight directly without leaving the airport, you don’t need a transit visa.

 If you don’t have a valid visa you could be detained, taken to court and charged for being in Kenya illegally.
-You could be subject to a fine and/or deportation.
+You could be subject to a fine or deportation.

 You must pay all visa fees in exact cash and only in U.S. dollars, British pound sterling or euros.
 You can’t pay for a visa with a credit card.